 Political parties do not seem to take cybersecurity seriously.
 Yet, there are dangers for their members’ data, their executives’ communications, and even their countries’ infrastructure.
 A map made within the framework of the project ESVEI by OBC Transeuropa.

 After the abolition of direct public funding of politics in 2013, Italy intended to increase private donations.
 However, the numbers tell a different story: little funding comes from “big donors”, while a lot comes from elected representatives.
 Meanwhile, the absence of direct public funding in Italy remains a European anomaly.

-We publish the detailed report of the speakers' talks at the policy workshop "Elections at the time of social media.
-European elections, disinformation, micro-targeting: what to do?", which took place last May 14th in Rome, within the project ESVEI promoted by OBC Transeuropa/ CCI
+We publish the detailed report of the speakers' interventions at the policy workshop "Doing politics without public funds.
+New vulnerabilities and transparency challenges", which took place on November 20th, 2019 in Rome, as part of the ESVEI project promoted by OBCT/ CCI

 On November 20th, 2019 we gathered in Rome experts, academics and journalists to draw some conclusions on the situations of the funding of politics in Italy after the law that abolished direct public funding to political parties, making them more dependant on private entities and potentially more vulnerable to external influences.